-Students should be aware that professionalism is being assessed in every Clinical Skills session.
-Lateness or absences without appropriate notification/approval will likely result in low performance grading for professional behavior and may result in an informal discussion with documentation or completions of a professionalism report (see Procedures for Concerns with Medical Student Professional Behaviour).

-Unapproved absences may result in failure of a module or the entire course.
+Students should be aware that professionalism is being assessed in all Clinical Skills II sessions.
+Lateness or absences without appropriate notification/approval will have consequences related to poor professional behavior and may result in failure of a module or the course.